U.S. Child Murder & Divorce: A Snapshot

-Over the past nine years, the Center for Judicial Excellence has tracked news media coverage of children who were killed by a parent when divorce, separation, custody, visitation or child support was mentioned as a factor in their lives at the time of the murder.
-Our master database of over 520 child murders was compiled through a simple “Google alert” set up.
-Extensive online research about each filicide is conducted after we learn about a case.
-Some filicides took place before the couple ever stepped foot in court.
-Others involve a criminal court refusing to grant a restraining order to a parent fearing for her children’s safety.
-These cases that were triggered by a divorce or separation, but do not involve a family court knowingly placing kids in harm’s way, a practice that must be documented in order for child-centered policy reforms to be passed that will protect vulnerable children during this extremely volatile time in their lives.
+Over the past decade, the Center for Judicial Excellence has tracked the number of children murdered by a parent when divorce, separation, custody, visitation or child support was mentioned in news coverage.
+Some of the children listed are murdered before the couple ever stepped foot in court.
+Others involve a criminal court refusing to grant a restraining order to a parent fearing for a child’s safety.
+Yet tragically, many of these cases involve a family court knowingly placing kids in harm’s way, a practice that must be documented in order for child-centered policy reforms to be passed that will protect vulnerable children during this extremely volatile time in their lives.

 Further Study Is Needed

 This initial data set provides a significant opportunity for more in-depth research into these tragic cases.
 Unlike juvenile court records, most family court files are publicly accessible.
 Court transcripts often show that judges, attorneys, and other court appointees were warned about a parent’s violent criminal history and chose to ignore it before placing victims into unsupervised contact with their violent parent.

 Family Court Child Murders Are Not ‘Uniquely’ American